Samurai Jack: Revival

 Samurai Jack returned to television over twelve years after its fourth season concluded, with the first episode of its fifth season airing on Adult Swim on March 11, 2017.
-Produced at Cartoon Network Studios and Williams Street with Tartakovsky as executive producer, the fifth and final season featured more a darker, more mature tone and a cohesive narrative that concluded Jack's journey.
+Produced at Cartoon Network Studios and Williams Street with Tartakovsky as executive producer, the fifth and final season featured a darker, more mature tone and a cohesive narrative that concluded Jack's journey.
 Set approximately 50 years after the original four seasons, Jack, who has not aged as a side effect of time travel, has lost his sword and has given up hope of ever returning home with no time portals left in existence.
 However, he begins to regain his sense of purpose when, after he kills six out of seven septuplet sisters sent to kill him by the Daughters of Aku, an all-female Aku-worshipping cult, he convinces the sole survivor, Ashi, to join his cause.
 Phil LaMarr reprises his role as Jack; Greg Baldwin provides the voice of Aku, as Mako, who voiced Aku in the show's first four seasons, had died ten years before the revival was produced.
 However, the original seasons' opening narration, provided by Mako, is used for Aku's past self in the series finale.